Digger1955/dxvk-gplasync-lowlatency/README.md

 1. Implemented Low Latency frame pacing mode that aims to greatly reduce latency with minimal impact in fps.
 Author - [netborg-afps](https://github.com/netborg-afps/dxvk/releases)
 2. Implemented Asynchronous pipeline compilation (Async) that aims to greatly reduce shader compilation stutter by not blocking the main thread when compiling async pipelines.
 Authors - [jomihaka](https://github.com/jomihaka/dxvk-poe-hack) and [Sporif](https://github.com/Sporif/dxvk-async)
 3. Implemented the ability to use both (together or separately) Graphics Pipeline Library (GPL) and Asynchronous pipeline compilation (Async) on DXVK 2.1 and later.
 Author - [Ph42oN](https://gitlab.com/Ph42oN/dxvk-gplasync/).
 Contributor - [Britt Yazel](https://gitlab.com/Ph42oN/dxvk-gplasync/-/merge_requests/12)
+4. Implemented State Cache for DXVK 2.7 starting from DXVK-GPLALL 2.7-3.
+Author - [Laitinlok](https://github.com/Digger1955/dxvk-gplasync-lowlatency/pull/29)
-4. Implemented all of aforementioned in one DXVK package.
+5. Implemented all of aforementioned in one DXVK package.
 Author - [Digger1955](https://github.com/Digger1955/dxvk-gplasync-lowlatency/releases)
-5. Provided various GCC (for any OS) builds of DXVK-GPLALL:
+6. Provided various GCC (for any OS) builds of DXVK-GPLALL:

    a) optimized for `SSE2` (`-march=x86-64, -mtune=x86-64`) CPUs with Link-Time Optimization (`LTO`, a.k.a. `-flto=auto`) and `-O3` optimization level;